 Vegetable stir-fry over rice.
 The sauce will vary, either a balsamic reduction, a teriyaki or just spices and coconut oil.

 That doesn't seem so hard, does it?
-There are so many ways to eat plant-based one day a week.
-Even if you don't cook, there are some great products that you can buy to simply heat and eat.
+There are so many ways to eat plant based meals one day a week.
+Even if you don't cook, there are some great products that are simply heat and eat.
 A standard in my house is using frozen organic vegetables.
-They make cooking simple because they cook quickly and are usually inexpensive.
+They make cooking simple because they cook quickly, are already chopped and are usually inexpensive.

-Here are some other ideas for eating plant-based one day a week and some of my favorite products.
+Here are some other ideas for eating plant based one day a week along with some of my favorite products.

 Yogurt mixed with almond butter and a healthy cereal/granola.
 The yogurt can be dairy or non-dairy, depending on your needs.
 Cascadian Farms has a variety of organic cereals.18 Rabbits organic granola is grain-free, has very few ingredients and not a lot of fillers.
 If you don't want to use the cereals as a mix in with yogurt, you can eat them alone with nut-milk.